lonnieezell/myth-auth/docs/authorization.md

 	$authorize->removeUserFromGroup($userId, 'moderators');

 ### usersInGroup()
 Lists all users in a single group.
 The group must already exist.
-The only parameter is the group you want to list.
-Both parameters can be ID or name.
-The data return is an array.
+The only parameter is the group you want to list, which can be its ID or name.
+The data return is an array of user array rows.

 ### addPermissionToGroup()
 Adds a permission to a single group.
 The permission must already exist.
 The first parameter is the permission.